RISDAMco/Pharmafy/README.md

 > ✔️ Search by name or registration number (Y-number)
 > ✔️ Identify invalid or mismatched clients
 > ✔️ Download validation reports
-> ✔️ Simple, fast, and open source
+> ✔️ Simple and fast.